Javadyakuza/Octus-Integration-Guide/docs/concepts.md

 ## EVM OPERATIONS

-at the EVER -> EVM direction the operation's on the EVM network are as follows :
+At the EVER -> EVM direction the operation's on the EVM network are as follows :

 - Minting: If the token is an EVM MultiVault token.